USF-IMARS/FCRWQDC_data_ingest/README.md

   * newer FIU data from a custom file format
   * MiamiBeach data is a custom format

-* Some datasets are missing crucial values
+Some datasets are missing crucial values and have other unhandled issues:
-  * STORET data has no lat, lon. (can we add these based on station names?)
-  * newer FIU data has no lat, lon. (can we add these based on station names?)
-  * STORET DERM_BBWQ has no depth
   * SFER data has no units
   * `data/FIU_recent_all.csv` has no units
+  * Miami Beach some sites have an extra '#' in front (site1 and #site1)

 ### Notes about the final data
 * getData applies depth filtering >=1m dropped